 Dayton man accused of fraud received $120K in COVID relief, DOJ says

 Apr.
-6—A Dayton man is among four area people who have been charged federally with defrauding COVID-19 pandemic relief funding programs.
+7—A Dayton man is among four area people who have been charged federally with defrauding COVID-19 pandemic relief funding programs.

 In separate cases, all four are alleged to have lied about owning businesses and employing others.
 Some of the defendants applied multiple times, and some spent the funds on lavish personal items and vacation travel, according to a release from Acting U.S. Attorney Vipal Patel of the Southern District of Ohio.